friendly-bits/geoip-shell/README.md

 - Verifies firewall rules coherence after each action.
 - Automatic backup of geoip-shell state (optional, enabled by default except on OpenWrt).
 - Automatic recovery of geoip-shell firewall rules after a reboot (a.k.a persistence) or in case of unexpected errors.
-- During initial setup, you can specify trusted ip addresses anywhere on the Internet which will bypass geoip blocking to make it easier to regain access to the machine if something goes wrong.
-You can change this setting after installation if you want to.
+- Supports specifying trusted ip addresses anywhere on the Internet which will bypass geoip blocking to make it easier to regain access to the machine if something goes wrong.
 </details>

 ### **Efficiency**: